 - Attending a clinic at The Healthcare Centre, 185a-189 Princes Drive, Morwell, for approximately 1 hour 15 minutes.
 At the clinic you will undertake the following tests:

-- Measurement of nitric oxide in exhaled breath: This involves blowing a single breath into a machine which will measure a marker of inflammation in the lungs.
+a.
+Measurement of nitric oxide in exhaled breath.
+This involves blowing a single breath into a machine which will measure a marker of inflammation in the lungs.
 Usually two or three measurements are taken.

 c.
 Spirometry: This widely used test measures how hard and fast you are able to blow air in and out of the lungs.
 Up to eight measurements may be made.
 This test will be performed before and after inhaling a commonly used asthma reliever medication (Salbutamol, Ventolin™).

 d.
 Measurement of gas transfer: This test assesses how well gases such as oxygen can move from the lungs into the blood.
 This test involves breathing in a special gas mixture from a machine and holding your breath for a few seconds and then blowing back out into the machine.
 This test is usually performed two to three times.
 This test can be affected by the haemoglobin level in your blood.
 To measure this, a tiny drop of blood from your finger tip (like a blood glucose test) will be collected.

 I am unwell, can I participate in the Respiratory Stream or Cardiovascular Stream testing?

 You can participate in the Respiratory and Cardiovascular Streams if you took part in the Hazelwood Health Study Adult Survey and if you were selected for the Respiratory or Cardiovascular Stream.
 If you were selected you would have received an invitation letter mailed to the address that you provided in the Adult Survey.

 If you are unwell you should seek assistance from your local health service provider or general practitioner (GP).